selfishhari/EVP/Assignment 1B.md

   3. Extraction of these features from images can be done by using a filter that is convolved on pixel values of images.
 These filters are called kernels.
   4. Kernels are basically n*n matrices, like below
   ![alt text](http://www.davidsbatista.net/assets/images/2018-03-31_dpln_0412_cnn.png)
+  5.Always choose odd number of kernels, even numbers have no middle point, hence it becomes tough to use the available matrix values to distribute filter values across left and right.
+This will lead to wasting a lot pixel values.